cneben/QuickQanava/GTpo/README.md

 ```

-- `gtp::map()`: Map source graph nodes to a destination graph nodes using a transformation functor.
+- `gtp::map()`: Map source graph nodes to a destination graph nodes using a factory/transformation functor.
   - Signature: `template <> auto map(const src_graph_t& src, dst_graph_t& dst, map_node_func_t f) -> bool`
   - Precondition (return false if not met): destination graph must be empty.
   - Note: source and destination may be of different types.